NickCondon/Fiji_MacroWorkshop/README.md

 Fiji is a **“batteries-included” distribution of ImageJ**, combining ImageJ with a large collection of plugins and tools for scientific image analysis.

+This workshop was written by Dr Nicholas Condon from the Institute for Molecular Bioscience, The University of Queensland.

 ## Workshop

 This workshop will introduce the fundamentals of Fiji macro programming, including: